h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 **Figure 10:** Open MLOps to See Driverless AI Project

-Note: the MLOps dashboard already has the Driverless AI hydraulic system project for this tutorial; the project was prebuilt in Driverless AI.
+The MLOps dashboard already has the Driverless AI hydraulic system project for this tutorial; it was prebuilt in Driverless AI.

 If you want to access the project, you need to access Driverless AI from the H2O.ai Platform Studio Splash Page.
-Note: the prebuilt project was built under the following credentials: ds1/ds1.
+The prebuilt project was built under the following credentials: ds1/ds1.
 Accordingly, you will need to access Driverless AI with such credentials to see the project.

-If you have not launched MLOps from the H2O.ai Platform Studio Splash page, proceed to conduct the following instructions:
+If you have not launched MLOps from the H2O.ai Platform Studio Splash page, proceed to the following instructions:

 1\.
-Click **Launch** MLOps for another new tab to open.
+Click the **Launch** button located in the MLOps section of the studio

 2\.
 Click **Login with OpenID Connect**

 3\.
+For **Log In**, enter `ds1/ds1`

-For Log In, enter `ds1/ds1`.
-Note: if you already logged into Driverless AI, then you won't have to enter login credentials for MLOps.
+Note: if you already logged into Driverless AI, you won't have to enter login credentials for MLOps.

-### Login to MLOps as ds2 user from a separate browser tab
+### Login to MLOps as a `ds2` user from a separate browser tab

 <!-- open-mlops-as-ds2-user GIF runs at 9 seconds -->